Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 ## Updating the staging area

-In order for Git to start tracking changes, files need to be added to the Staging Area.
+In order for Git to start tracking changes, files need to be added to the staging area.
 This can be done with the command:

 ```bash
 git add <filename>